Elfry2/ManjaroBloater/README.md

 # ManjaroBloater
-A bash script to automate things I frequently do after installing Manjaro.
+A collection of bash scripts to automate things I frequently do after installing Manjaro.
 USE AT YOUR OWN RISKS!